Firetechs Logo

-IS THE PUBLIC IN DANGER?
+IS THE PUBLIC IN DANGER

-September 4th, 2010 - By Frank Kurz
+By Frank Kurz

 Vancouver – As if the Summer hasn't been hot enough for the embattled President of Active Fire and Safety Services Ltd., Harjit Sangha, the Fall is shaping up to be "flaming".
 A past issue of SUPRESS!
 (ASTTBC's Fire Protection Newsletter) found by a loyal reader reveals more disturbing information about a corporate culture that has obviously undergone little in the way of change in seven (7) years.
 What we revealed in this story was all about lack of proper supervision, leadership, training and unprofessional conduct, but we'll let you be the judge on what we've uncovered here!